-First up I’ve been testing out my current favourite from Kjaer Weis, the Cream Blush in Reverence**.
-This cream-to-powder formula provides a soft petal pink flush of colour that seem to stay in place all day on my skin.
+First up I’ve been testing out my current favourite from Kjaer Weis, the Cream Blush in Reverence.
+This cream-to-powder formula provides a soft petal pink flush of colour that seems to stay in place all day on my skin.
 Its high concentration of pigment also means I need very little product for a natural effect, so each blush lasts for ages.

-The addition of sweet almond, castor, jojoba seed, and rose hip oil, carnauba and beeswax also provide moisture as well as a gentle sheen, making this less of a matte look product and more one for dewy skin lovers.
-Again, this blusher lasts the course (at least on my skin), meaning unlike with some natural brands I’ve tried I don’t looked washed out by the end of the day.
+The addition of sweet almond, castor, jojoba seed, rose hip oil, carnauba and beeswax also provide moisture as well as a gentle sheen, making this less of a matte look product and more one for dewy skin lovers.
+Again, this blusher lasts the course (at least on my skin), meaning unlike with some natural brands I’ve tried I don’t look washed out by the end of the day.

-Available in 11 shades, like the rest of the brand this blusher is synthetic fragrance-free, and feels nourishing on the sensitivity-prone skin on my cheeks.
+Available in 11 shades, like the rest of the brand this blusher is synthetic fragrance-free and feels nourishing on the sensitivity-prone skin on my cheeks.